African Salad: How to Make (Abacha and Ugba / ukpaka)

 - Kpomo or Kanda (cow skin) – 200 g

 - Stockfish (optional)

 - Ehu 3 seeds (optional)

-- Firstly, wash the fish and kpomo into a clean pot, season lightly with salt, Maggi cube and onions.
+- Firstly, wash the fish and kpomo into a clean pot, and season lightly with salt, Maggi cube, and onions.

 - Secondly, cook for about 10 to 15 minutes.
 Remove fish and deep fry.

-- Next, slice your onions, garden egg leaves and blend your crayfish, then set aside.
+- Next, slice your onions, and garden egg leaves and blend your crayfish, then set aside.

 - After that, add salt, Maggi cube, sliced kpomo, and Opkeyi

-- Then add Abacha stir very well to incorporate all the ingredients.
-Put shredded garden egg leaves and onions to the mixture and stir very well
+- Then add Abacha and stir very well to incorporate all the ingredients.
+Put shredded garden egg leaves and onions into the mixture and stir very well

 - Finally, garnish with sliced garden egg seed (if using big seed), and fried fish